-The regulation will go before the Local Superintendents Advisory Council (LSAC) at its July 28 meeting.
-Comments from this group should be received prior to the August KBE meeting.
-Additionally, the School Curriculum, Assessment and Accountability Council (SCAAC) reviewed the proposed regulation at its July 21 meeting.
+The regulation will go before the Local Superintendents Advisory Council (LSAC) for a second time at its September 28 meeting.
+Comments from this group should be received prior to the October KBE meeting.

 Other Groups Consulted:

 - Kentucky's library media specialists - American Association of School Librarians - Kentucky Association of School Librarians - K-12 Kentucky Education Technology Leaders (and Digital Learning Coaches) - Local Superintendents Advisory Council (LSAC) - School Curriculum, Assessment and Accountability Council (SCAAC)